How Much Do Electrical Repairs Cost? A Comprehensive Guide

 Can I Rewire a House Myself?

 While it's technically possible to rewire your own home, this can be very dangerous and isn't always legal.
 If the electrical work is relatively minor, it's possible to perform this work on your own without any special permits.
 However, electrical permits are almost always required before you can rewire a home.
 Without a permit, the work you perform would be illegal, which could result in hefty fines being levied against you.
-These permits could cost you anywhere from $50 to $350, depending on the scope of the project.
+According to HomeGuide, these permits could cost you anywhere from $50 to $350 (CAD 70 to CAD 480), depending on the scope of the project.